Exaloan

 Note: the following countries have been excluded from the original visualization: Angola, Comoros, Djibouti, Burundi, and Sudan

 Digital Lending as described above includes a host of different types of companies and business models.
 However, all share one common hurdle.
-Digital lending processes ultimately require digital funding processes to bring that market to scale, and many platforms lack the appropriate funding sources to fulfil the demand for credit.
+Digital lending processes ultimately require digital funding processes to bring that market to scale, and many platforms lack the appropriate funding sources to fulfill the demand for credit.
 This is where Exaloan comes in by standardizing and automating digital funding processes for institutional investors and digital lending partners.
 If you are interested to know more, send us an email at info@exaloan.com and request a meeting or a demo.